 Only warmer climates from around Sydney north are suitable.
 If you live in Victoria, South Australia, Tasmania or southwest Australia, you are unfortunate, as social stingless bees do not occur in your area.
 I would not recommend sending them there as they would probably die in the winter.
 However, many solitary species occur there.
 See here (PDF, 209kb) about encouraging local solitary bee species in your garden.

 The easiest species to keep in coastal areas between Nowra NSW and Bundaberg Qld is Tetragonula carbonaria, the common local species.
-I have hives of Tetragonula carbonaria available for sale.
-I also have a limited number of hives of Tetragonula hockingsi available for sale.
+We have hives of Tetragonula carbonaria available for sale.
+We also have a limited number of hives of Tetragonula hockingsi available for sale.
 This species is more suited to areas north of Brisbane.

 Original Australian Trigona hive